frederickaplan/fdh/files/PART3/fdh-3-1.md

 (This chapter may be put at the end of the the pipeline, for coherence and replace by a chapter on formal systems and rules.
 The new chapter rules could introduce the subject with Game as formal system, illustrating the idea with Minecraft for instance)

+(Maybe call it Symbolic Modelling)

 ## Situation so far

+> Definition : Information is a difference that makes a difference

+Typically the difference in a shape of a curve (cf Leyton)

+Symbolsl :

+Glyphs :

 - Sets
   - 3D Volume in documents (book chapter)